ssd39/AdBuddy.ai/README.md

 AdBuddy.ai is a powerful platform designed to help businesses create, manage, and optimize their advertising campaigns across various social media platforms.
 By leveraging AI and data-driven insights, AdBuddy.ai simplifies the complex process of ad creation, enabling users to launch effective campaigns with ease.

-## About The Project

-AdBuddy.ai is an advanced, full-stack advertising platform that empowers businesses to create, manage, and optimize their ad campaigns on major social media networks.
-By leveraging artificial intelligence and data-driven insights, AdBuddy.ai streamlines the ad creation process, enabling users to launch highly effective campaigns with minimal effort.

-The platform features a modern and intuitive frontend built with React, Vite, and TypeScript, providing a seamless user experience.
-The backend is powered by a high-performance FastAPI server, which includes two sophisticated LangGraph-based agents for campaign generation and data analysis.

 ### Key Features:

 - **AI-Powered Campaign Generation:** Utilizes LangChain and OpenAI's GPT-4 to generate complete ad campaigns from user conversations and company data.